Amazon Prime: Prime Video

 The service debuted on September 7, 2006, as Amazon Unbox in the United States.
 On September 4, 2008, the service was renamed Amazon Video on Demand.
 The Unbox name still refers to the local program, which as of August 2014 is no longer available for downloading purchased instant videos.
 On February 22, 2011, the service rebranded as Amazon Instant Video.

 The services grew and in 2011 Amazon bought UK based streaming and by mail DVD rental service named Lovefilm in 2011 and now the combined services were relaunched as Prime Video.

 Prime Gaming

 Amazon re-branded its Twitch Prime to Amazon Prime Gaming in 2020.
-Amazon Prime or Prime Video subscribers also get Prime Gaming at no additional cost.
+Amazon Prime subscribers also get Prime Gaming at no additional cost.
 The main difference is that "to access Prime Gaming, customers don't need to have a Twitch account (as they did for Twitch Prime)".

-Prime gaming subscribers can redeem various rewards in external video games such as digital loot, currency or cosmetics that would typically cost money or are exclusive.
+Prime Gaming subscribers can redeem free video games, as well as various rewards in external video games such as digital loot, currency or cosmetics that would typically cost money or are exclusive.
+The selection of games and rewards on offer changes over time, but redeemed games and rewards can be kept even after one’s Prime Gaming subscription ends.
 Additionally, Prime Gaming allows for a free paid subscription to one Twitch affiliate or partner per month.

+On October 1, 2025, Amazon announced they would be retiring the Prime Gaming brand.